httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 @request-response
 : A signature from a request message that resulted in this response message. ({{content-request-response}})

-Additional specialty content identifiers MAY be defined and registered in the HTTP Signatures Specialty Content Identifier Registry. ({{content-registry}})
+Additional specialty component identifiers MAY be defined and registered in the HTTP Signatures Specialty Component Identifier Registry. ({{content-registry}})

 ### Signature Parameters {#signature-params}

-HTTP Message Signatures have metadata properties that provide information regarding the signature's generation and/or verification, such as the list of covered content, a timestamp, identifiers for verification key material, and other utilities.
+HTTP Message Signatures have metadata properties that provide information regarding the signature's generation and verification, such as the set of covered components, a timestamp, identifiers for verification key material, and other utilities.

-The signature parameters specialty content is identified by the `@signature-params` identifier.
+The signature parameters component identifier is `@signature-params`.

-Its canonicalized value is the serialization of the signature parameters for this signature, including the covered content list with all associated parameters.
+The signature parameters component value is the serialization of the signature parameters for this signature, including the covered components set with all associated parameters.
+These parameters include any of the following:

 * `created`: Creation time as an `sf-integer` UNIX timestamp value.
 Sub-second precision is not supported.
+Inclusion of this parameter is RECOMMENDED.
 * `expires`: Expiration time as an `sf-integer` UNIX timestamp value.
 Sub-second precision is not supported.
 * `nonce`: A random unique value generated for this signature.
 * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as an `sf-string` value.